bencha27/prepUrself/README.md

 # Meal Planner App

+## Description
+prepUrself is a meal planning application that allows users to search recipes, and assign them to days of the week, for an easy way to meal prep!

-## User Story
+### User Story

-As a meal prepper/planner
+As a meal prepper/planner,

-I want to find recipes that meet my diet
+I want to find recipes that meet my diet,

-So that I have an easy way to plan my weekly meals
+So that I have an easy way to plan my weekly meals.

-##Acceptance Criteria
+### Acceptance Criteria

-Given I am a meal prepper/planner
+- GIVEN I am a meal prepper/planner
-When I provide dietary requirements
+- WHEN I provide dietary requirements
-Then I am provided with a list of recipes
+- THEN I am provided with a list of recipes
-When I find a recipe I want to use
+- WHEN I find a recipe I want to use
-Then I am able to assign it to a weekly planner
+- THEN I am able to assign it to a weekly planner
-When I have completed my meal plan
+- WHEN I have completed my meal plan
-Then it will save to the browser
+- THEN it will save to the browser

+## Usage

+## Credits

+## License